JITHUMANOJ/Speech-App/README.md

 Make sure you have installed the following prerequisites on your development meachine:

--Android Studio.
+*Android Studio.
--Git - [Download & Install Git](https://git-scm.com/downloads).
+*Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines     typically have this already installed.
--Android Build tools v28+.
+*Android Build tools v28+.
--Android phone 7.0 and up.
+*Android phone 7.0 and up.

 ## Configuration Instructions